fectec/JohnDeereSprayerControlSystem/README.md

 </div>

 Thus, it was used to design three PID controllers, one good, one moderately good and one bad, in order to compare performances.
-The good one is fast and presents a small overshoot (rise time of 0.039 seconds, settling time of 0.234 seconds, overshoot of 8.92%).
+The good one is fast and presents a small overshoot (*rise time of 0.039 seconds*, *settling time of 0.234 seconds*, *overshoot of 8.92%*).
 The average one is slower and has more overshoot (rise time of 0.494 seconds, settling time of 3.82 seconds, overshoot of 10.4%).
 The bad one, although not slower than the previous one, presents the highest overshoot (rise time of 0.273 seconds, settling time of 1.81 seconds, overshoot of 12.7%), and despite being stable, experimentally it was found that it never reaches the reference, unlike the average one.

 Here we can see the operation of the best controller tested: